-This short blog post wants to help you managing learning to rank feature and model stores in Apache Solr.
-Here I will list for you the main commands, while in the next post I will recap the most common errors that can occur during the manipulation of feature and model stores.
+This short blog post wants to help you manage learning to rank features stores and models in Apache Solr.
+Here I will list for you the main commands, while in the next post, I will recap the most common errors that can occur during the manipulation of feature stores and models.

 List